litebird/litebird_sim/docs/source/tutorial.rst

 explained in :ref:`scanning-strategy`, the code above does the following things:

-1. It generates a set of quaternions that encode the orientation of the spacecraft for the whole duration of the simulation (86,400 seconds, that is one day);
+1. It sets the scanning strategy, triggering the computation of set of quaternions that encode the orientation of the spacecraft for the whole duration of the simulation (86,400 seconds, that is one day);
-2. It creates an instance of the :class:`.InstrumentInfo` and :class:`.DetectorInfo` classes that represent a boresightdetector;
+2. It creates an instance of the class :class:`.InstrumentInfo` and it registers them using the method :meth:`.Simulation.set_instrument`;
+3. It sets the detectors to be simulated and allocates the TODs through the call to :meth:`.Simulation.create_observations`;
-3. It generates a pointing information matrix;
+4. It generates a pointing information matrix through the call to :meth:`.Simulation.compute_pointings`;
-4. It produces a coverage map by setting to 1 all those pixels that are visited by the directions encoded in the pointing information matrix.
+5. It produces a coverage map by setting to 1 all those pixels that are visited by the directions encoded in the pointing information matrix.
+To do this, it iterates over all the instances of the class :class:`.Observation` in the :class:`.Simulation` object.
+(In this simple example, there is only one :class:`.Observation`, but in more complex examples there can be many of them.)

 Here is the part of the report containing the result: